 Next of Kin and Inheritance: What You Need to Know

 When someone dies intestate, their estate must typically go through the probate process before any assets are distributed to next of kin heirs.
 Probate court validates the estate, appoints an administrator, identifies and values assets, pays debts and taxes, and ultimately distributes the remaining assets to the next of kin.
-This process takes 12–18 months for an average estate, and longer for complex estates or disputes.
+We see this process take 12 to 18 months for an average estate, and longer for complex estates or disputes.

 For heirs who need access to funds during this waiting period, a probate advance is the practical solution.
 CSF provides probate advances to next of kin heirs, advancing a portion of their anticipated inheritance now, with repayment coming directly from the estate when it distributes.
 No monthly payments, no credit checks, and you pay nothing out of pocket.
+Call us at (800) 317-3769 to find out what your share might be worth.
 CSF evaluates the estate's assets and projected distribution, not the heir's personal finances.

 State Law Variations: Why Next of Kin Rules Differ